vlstill/tedi/memory-models.md

 ## Sequential Consistency {#sec:sc}

 Under sequential consistency all memory actions are immediately globally visible.
 That is, in the axiomatic description it holds that $\rel{ppo} = \rel{po}$ and $\rel{grf} = \rel{rf}$.
 Furthermore, there are no fences as SC has no need for them.
-In the operational semantics, this corresponds to machine without any caches and buffers, that is every write is immediately propagated to the memory and every read reads directly from the memory.
+In the operational semantics, this corresponds to machine without any caches and buffers where every write is immediately propagated to the memory and every read reads directly from the memory.
 This is the most intuitive and strongest memory model and it is often used by program analysers, but it is not used in most modern hardware.
+This memory model corresponds to the interleaving semantics of parallel programs.

 ## Total Store Order {#sec:tso}

 Total store order (TSO) allows reordering of writes with following reads originating from the same thread that access different memory locations, i.e. it relaxes $w \rel{po} r$ pairs where $\loc{w} \neq \loc{r}$.
-Also, the thread that invokes a read can read value from a program-order-preceding write even if this write is not globally visible yet (that is \rel{rfi} is not subset of \rel{grf}).
+Also, the thread that invokes a read can read value from a program-order-preceding write even if this write is not globally visible yet (that is \rel{rfi} is not subset of \rel{grf}) \cite{TODO}.

-Operational semantics can be described by a machine which has an unbounded processor-local FIFO store buffer in each processor.
-A write is first stored into the store buffer; if a read occurs a processor first consults its local store buffer and it it contains an entry for the loaded address it reads newest such entry.
+Operational semantics can be described by a machine which has an unbounded, processor-local FIFO store buffer in each processor.
+Writes are stored into the store buffer in the order in which they are executed.
+If a read occurs, a processor first consults its local store buffer and it it contains an entry for the loaded address it reads newest such entry.
 If there is no entry in the local store buffer, the value is read from the memory.
 An any point the oldest value from the store buffer can be removed from the buffer and stored to the memory.
-This way the writes in the store buffer are visible only to the processor which issued them until they are (non-deterministically) flushed to the memory.
+This way the writes in the store buffer are visible only to the processor which issued them until they are (non-deterministically) flushed to the memory \cite{TODO}.

-Machines which implement TSO-like memory models will usually provide memory barriers which either flush the store buffer, or \TODO{…} \cite{hw_view_for_sw_hackers}.
+Machines which implement TSO-like memory models will usually provide memory barriers which either flush the store buffer \cite{hw_view_for_sw_hackers, x86tso}.
+A prominent example of TSO-like hardware are `x86` and `x86-64` processors.

 An example of TSO-allowed run which is not allowed under SC can be found in \autoref{fig:tso}.